-The people of Santo Domingo Pueblo have been in the general area of the Pajarito Plateau since the 1200's.
+The people of Santo Domingo Pueblo have been in the general area of the Pajarito Plateau since the 1200s CE.
 Back then they were a mixed group of Keresan-speaking migrants from the Four Corenrs area looking for a safer and better place to live.
 Many of them were in Frijoles Canyon between about 1200 and 1500 CE.
 That's the date archaeologists have put on the cliff dwellings and on Tyuonyi pueblo in the floor of the canyon.
 A very bad drought at the end of the 1300s forced many people out of the area and down to the Rio Grande.

 Others at the Rio Grande chose not to cross the river and stayed north of the San Felipe people.
 They became the Cochiti tribe.
 Those who crossed the river to the farmlands on the east side became the Santo Domingo tribe.
-Because they were all living beside farmland that was hardly defensible, they also built much more defensible masonry pueblos atop some of the mesas that line the western side of the Rio Grande Valley.
+Because they were all living next to farmland that was hardly defensible, they also built much more defensible masonry pueblos atop some of the mesas that line the western side of the Rio Grande Valley.

 Living next to the farmland along the Rio Grande turend out to be risky at times.
 Previous villages were destroyed by floods in 1606, 1700 and 1855, causing the residents to move to higher ground and rebuild.
 The present village came together organically around 1866.
 The present mission church was built in 1899.